Workflow page

 How to Automate Invoices

 Automating invoices is about more than generating a document faster.
-It means building a workflow that drafts early, sends on schedule, and follows up predictably.
+It means replacing repetitive billing admin with a workflow that drafts early, sends on schedule, and follows up predictably.

 Included here